Navigation:

 Grammatical Concept: Flow and Constraints

 Asaxi places a high priority on Euphony (pleasant sound flow).
-The language strictly regulates how sounds connect, utilizing a system of Epenthetic Bridges to resolve hiatus and enforcing strict Phonotactic Constraints on what sounds may coexist.
+The language strictly regulates how sounds connect, utilizing a system of Epenthetic Bridges which serve various purposes.
+Specific Phonotactic Constraints on what sounds may coexist are also outlined in this note.
+Various pronunciation nuances are also detailed below.

 A. The Strict Morphological Rule (-n-)